EvansWinner/Kallychore/README.md

 This file's source is README.in.
 Once it is processed with Kallychore, it becomes README.md:

-    $ kallychore -b "    " README.in > README.md
+    $ kallychore -m README.in > README.md

-It is a regular text file with shell commands surrounded with tripple-
+It is a regular text file with shell commands surrounded with
-curly-braces: \{\{\{ and \}\}\} each on a line by itself.
+tripple-curly-braces: \{\{\{ and \}\}\} each on a line by itself.
 Take a look at README.in to see how it works.
-When the input file is processed with Kallychore lines which are normal text should be simply echoed to standard output, but lines which are surrounded with that tag will be echoed in a cute little ASCII art box, and then executed by bash, their output going to standard output just like the running text.
+When the input file is processed with Kallychore, lines which are normal text should be simply echoed to standard output, but lines which are surrounded with that tag will be echoed in a cute little ASCII art box, and then executed by bash, their output going to standard output just like the running text.
 For example, the next line is a call to 'wc' to list the number of characters in the script file 'kallychore'.
 Well, not quite the next line.
 After the next paragraph wherein I make various disclaimers.

 Since this is the README file for Kallychore, we are setting it up for postprocessing as a Markdown file, so we're also going to pipe all our